JoshuaW03628/Mindless-Sheep-V2/akshat.md

 UPDATE 808: WE are going to use this for idiot proofing backend

 We might start running ads as well.
 But our backend consists of a functioning token system.
 We also have a functioning login system.

+We might also even add a signup page.

+We could even add end and start screen for our games:
+- Pong
+- Hi-Lo
+- Snake
+- ReactionTime